Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype: Results

 Wells that have reached at least 5 area units were considered for the characterization of early phase (before plateau) growth kinetics by plotting the areas in logarithmic scale as a function of time (Fig.~\ref{f1}).
 All the $N_0=10$-cell wells required 3.6-4.6 days to grow from 5 area units to 50 area units (mean=4.05, standard deviation=0.23).
 For the $N_0=1$-cell wells, we observed a diversity of behaviors.
 While some of the cultures only took 3.5-5 days to grow from 5 area units to 50 area units, others needed 6-7.2 days (mean=5.02, standard deviation=0.75).
 The $N_0=4$-cell wells had a mean=4.50 days and standard deviation=0.44 to reach that same population size.

-To examine the exponential growth model, in Fig.~\ref{f2} (left panel), we plotted the per capita growth rate versus cell population size, where each point represents a well (population) at a time point.
+To examine the exponential growth model, in Fig.~\ref{f2} (left panel) we plotted the per capita growth rate against cell population size, where each point represents a well (population) at a time point.
 As expected, as the population became crowded, the growth rate decreased toward zero.
-But in the earlier phase, many populations in the $N_0=1$-cell group had a lower per capita growth rate than those in the $N_0=10$-cell group, even at the same population size -- thus departing from the expected behavior of exponential growth.
-The weighted Welch's $t$-test showed that the difference in these growth rates was significant (see the Methods section).
+But in the earlier phase, many populations in the $N_0=1$-cell group had a lower per capita growth rate than those in the $N_0=10$-cell group, even at the same population size -- thus departing from the expected behavior of {a uniform exponential growth model that describes cultures that nominally vary only $N_0$}.
+Analysis of variance (ANOVA) and weighted Welch's $t$-test showed that the difference in these growth rates was significant (see the Methods section).

 While qualitative differences in the behaviors of cultures with different initial seeding cell numbers $N_0$ can be expected for biological reasons (see below), in the elementary exponential growth model, the difference of growth rate should disappear when populations with distinct seeding numbers are aligned for the same population size that they have reached as in Fig.~\ref{f2}.

 A simple possibility is that the deviations of expected growth rates emanate from difference in cell-intrinsic properties.
 Some cells grew faster, with a per capita growth rate of $0.6\sim 0.9$ (all $N_0=10$-cell wells and some $N_0=1$-cell wells), while some cells grew slower, with a per capita growth rate of $0.3\sim 0.5$ (some of the $N_0=1$-cell wells).
-In other words, there is intrinsic heterogeneity in the cell population that is not ``averaged out'' in the culture with low $N_0$, and the sampling process exposes these differences between the cells that appear to be relatively stable.
+In other words, there was intrinsic heterogeneity in the cell population that is not ``averaged out'' in the culture with low $N_0$, and the sampling process exposes these differences between the cells that appear to be relatively stable.